8 Patio Door Curtain Ideas

 Blackout Printed Curtains

-An indoor/outdoor curtain is an option if your patio doors are often left open to let the air in.
+An indoor/outdoor curtain is a great option if your patio doors are often left open to let the air in.
 The curtains are made to withstand the elements as they are mildew resistant, water repellent and offer some UV protection.
 Buyers noted they were easy to hang, are well-made and hold up nicely.
-Here are 10 awesome ideas for DIY window treatments.

 French Door Curtains